 I think this is a fantastic book even though it is a children’s book, I still enjoyed it immensely.
 I now know why and completely understand why this book had such a big impact on my friend, and also why he quoted from the book at his grandfathers funeral.
 It is that kind of book.
 Once you read it, you are never going to forget it, I know I won’t and I am truly thankful to my friend for sending it to me to read.

-I wouldn’t recommend it for very young children as some of the subject may be a little too dark for them but for everyone else, I really, REALLY recommend this as a MUST READ.
+I wouldn’t recommend it for very young children as some of the subjects may be a little too dark for them but for everyone else, I really, REALLY recommend this as a MUST READ.
 It is so beautifully written and Astrid Lindgren has such an articulate way with her words.
 She tackles difficult subjects so effortlessly, which is why I say this is a must read.
 If you have not read this as a child, then read it now and still enjoy this wonderful book.